SwisscomTrustServices/AIS-Postman-Samples/docs/Q-&-A-all-topics-English.md

 From a contractual point of view, which steps company X has to take and how it works in general, what has to be signed, etc.?**

 <details><summary>
-  Click to see the details.
+  Click to see the answer.
   </summary>

 * Sales, in this case Marcel (Marcel.Kurz@swisscom.com), instructs us to draw up the desired contract: